xAJx1383/warp-test/README.md

-# Warp-Plus-Go
+# Warp-Plus

-Warp-Plus-Go is an open-source implementation of Cloudflare's Warp, enhanced with Psiphon integration for circumventing censorship.
+Warp-Plus is an open-source implementation of Cloudflare's Warp, enhanced with Psiphon integration for circumventing censorship.
 This project aims to provide a robust and cross-platform VPN solution that can use psiphon on top of warp and warp-in-warp for changing the user virtual nat location.

 ## Features